 Plus it’s made of metal which I love and it’s got two sizes built into it for different sizes of fruit so you can use it for lemons or limes.
-And it is really well priced for how practical and useful it really is.
+And it is well priced for how practical and useful it is.

 An easy choice of the best manual juicer.

 2. Best Manual Citrus Juicer – Oxo Manual Juicer Jug

 Main Material: Plastic & Metal

 - Measurement Markings On Jug